New International Graduate Student: Pre Arrival Checklist

 Check-in with the International Center

-- F-1/J-1 international students must complete the International Center's visa check-in process - iNavigateUCI
+- F-1/J-1 international students must complete the International Center’s visa check-in process- after arriving in the U.S. - iNavigateUCI

-Review the Campuswide Graduate Welcome and Orientation online modules in Canvas (Modules released starting August 23rd)
+Review the Campuswide Graduate Welcome and Orientation online modules in Canvas (More information to come on release date

 - The online orientation modules will allow you to earn about expectations, policies, and campus resources.